J041/CDDC-2020-writeup/unsolved/unsolve.md

 **Challenge**

 The CTO of Unduplicitous Corp has decided to send his minions for an "Intensive AI training Course".
 We wonder what is the curriculum all about ....

+Note:
+The extracted data does not include the flag format "CDDC20{}".

 > Attached file [BTS](./BTS)